wstrother/ZSquirrel1/readme.md

 ### Specific features / planned feature goals

-* **Powerful event-delegation API for controlling Python class instances** - The ZSquirrel1 events module defines an interface for controlling instances of your Python classes through linked, deferred method calls.
+* **Powerful event-delegation API for controlling Python class instances** - The ZSquirrel1 events module defines an interface for controlling instances of your Python classes through chainable, deferred method calls.
 The module and API allows for integration of "event requests" with a flexible syntax that can translate entirely hashable "query" arguments into Event objects for use by the engine's EventHandler class.
 The event request syntax on its own has built in support for chained method calls, time delays and interpolation, and even conditional behavior.
 Because queries can be entirely hashable they can easily be imported from a neutral data format and interpreted by the engine.
 	* **Estimated progress:** 95%

 * **Platform/device-agnostic controller support** - ZSquirrel1 allows for the use of "templates" that are used to build a virtual controller object in Python.
 The built in utilities provide support for creating a "profile" of input mappings that can be used to control the virtual controller.
 You should be able to develop your project in such a way that the "player" has maximum flexibility for mapping input devices while your project code itself just works irrespective of what the player has hooked up to their computer.